cengique/lectures-prog-data-analysis/content/chapter-data-structures/_index.md

 1. Stop the timer and find elapsed time
 1. Report time per operation by dividing with repeat multiplier you selected above

-OR use [defbench](https://github.com/shitchell/defbench) that GGC graduate Shaun Mitchell made!
+OR use tool such as [timeit](https://docs.python.org/3/library/timeit.html) or [defbench](https://github.com/shitchell/defbench) (made by GGC graduate Shaun Mitchell!)

 ---